ggjk26/PyUTAU/README.md

     main()
 ```

-Deepseek-assisted code writing, If you want to get full content, please wait for offical version (0.1.0 and later) in release.
+Deepseek / ChatGPT -assisted code writing, If you want to get full content, please wait for offical version (0.1.0 and later) in release.

 If you want use it in different languages, you can push a branch and coding by yourself.

 This project is working in progress.
 NOW PROGRESS: EARLY TESTING